Step 2: CARE to check in

 - Can I give you a hug? or Would you like a hug?

-Responding with compassion when you're concerned about suicide:
+Responding with compassion when there are other concerns:

 Whatever someone’s going through, you don’t have to help them through it alone.
 Encourage them to get support, whether that’s from the family, friends, a mental health professional, etc.